-The Plan's operating lease consists of a long-term operating lease for office space.
+The Plan has one long-term operating lease for office space.
 The Plan's lease agreements do not contain any material residual value guarantees or material restrictive covenants.
 For further information, including the amounts and location of the ROU assets and lease liabilities recognized in the accompanying balance sheets, see "Leases" under Note 9, "Commitments and Contingencies."